metio/terraform-provider-k8s/docs/data-sources/iam_services_k8s_aws_role_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) RoleSpec defines the desired state of Role.
-Contains information about an IAM role.
-This structure is returned as a response element in several API operations that interact with roles. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) RoleSpec defines the desired state of Role.Contains information about an IAM role.
+This structure is returned as a responseelement in several API operations that interact with roles. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only